Good News!

 The Australian government has declined to grant permission for a proposed coal mine that would have gone in 10km from the Great Barrier Reef — for those of you on the imperial system of measurement, that’s just a little over 6 miles!
 The decision was made to protect the world’s largest coral reef system from further damage and pollution.
 The Reef is the world’s most complex ecosystem, and it plays a vital role in protecting coastlines, provides a home to thousands of marine species, and more.

-Renewable Energy Is On the Rise
+Renewable Energy is On The Rise

 Renewable energy is a hot topic in the environmental sphere.
 We are constantly trying to figure out how to incorporate renewable energy into our everyday lives.
 But here’s the good news: it is projected that renewable energy will be the world’s #1 energy source by 2025!
 Today, coal is the top energy source, followed by renewables and gas.
 However, all of this will change in the coming years as renewable energy takes over and gets us that much closer to clean energy!

-Coral Reefs Survival Chances Increase
+Coral Reef Survival Chances Increase

 Scientists believe that the heat tolerance of coral reefs is increasing, which may be good news for the long-term survival of these delicate ecosystems.
 Because of this, scientists are now estimating that reefs in the eastern tropical Pacific ocean will possibly survive into the 2060s.
 Reducing greenhouse gases is still needed to protect these essential ecosystems, but their ability to adapt is an optimistic sign.

-Solar Panels Could Make Apartment-Living Cheaper
+Solar Panels Could Make Apartment Living Cheaper

 Not only are solar panels better for the environment, but it turns out they also may be good for your wallet!
 In Wales, the world’s first solar system connects an array of apartment buildings to the same rooftop panels.
 This technology allows solar energy to be shared across multiple homes in one building.
 Thanks to this system, residents will save 50 percent of their electricity bill.
 This project proves that energy efficiency can help us deal with the climate crisis and help reduce the cost of living at the same time.